redto0/tinykart-Alexander---Derek/book/src/installation_pio.md

 <img src="assets/pio%20new%20project.png"/>

-As you can see, the IDE has generated a same Arduino program, which should look quite familiar to anyone who has used the
+As you can see, the IDE has generated a same Arduino program, whi ch should look quite familiar to anyone who has used the
 Arduino IDE before.